Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Introduction

 These results indicate the possibility that the CP can be explored in heavy-ion collisions that probe baryon-rich matter.
+Analysis of hadron production in heavy-ion collisions performed over many years across many collision energies indicate that a significant degree of chemical equilibration is reached, and that heavy-ion hadron matter is well described by a hadron resonance gas at freeze-out~\cite{Andronic:2017pug}.
+Chemical freeze-out curve maps different collision energies onto the $(T,\mu_B)$ phase diagram~\cite{Cleymans:1998fq,Cleymans:2005xv}.
 It remains an open question, however, how close these CP estimates are to the freeze-out curve in heavy-ion collisions.
-All the CP estimates have been obtained at vanishing charge and strangeness chemical potentials, $\mu_Q = \mu_S = 0$, while in heavy-ion collisions, these are non-zero due to strangeness neutrality and the initial isospin asymmetry in colliding nuclei.
-Here we address this issue by reevaluating the chemical freeze-out curve and its hypothetical counterpart under $\mu_Q = \mu_S = 0$ conditions.
+The majority of the CP estimates have been obtained at vanishing charge and strangeness chemical potentials, $\mu_Q = \mu_S = 0$, while in heavy-ion collisions, these are non-zero due to strangeness neutrality and the initial isospin asymmetry in colliding nuclei.
+Here, we address this issue by reevaluating the chemical freeze-out curve and its hypothetical counterpart under $\mu_Q = \mu_S = 0$ conditions.

-First, we show that a constant energy per particle line, $E/N = 0.951$~GeV in the hadron resonance gas~(HRG) model under strangeness neutrality and charge-to-baryon ratio $Q/B = 0.4$ describes well the available chemical freeze-out data in a broad collision energy range $\sNN = 2.4\div5020$~GeV.
+First, we show that a constant energy per particle line, $E/N = 0.951$~GeV in the hadron resonance gas~(HRG) model under strangeness neutrality and charge-to-baryon ratio $Q/B = 0.4$ describes well the available chemical freeze-out data in a broad collision energy range $\sNN = 2.4$--$5020$~GeV.
 Next, we evaluate the same $E/N = 0.951$~GeV line at vanishing charge and strangeness chemical potentials, $\mu_Q = \mu_S = 0$, which would correspond to the hypothetical heavy-ion collisions with the corresponding electric charge and strangeness content.
 We then compare this line in the $T$-$\mu_B$ plane with the recent CP estimates and discuss how close they are to the freeze-out curve and at which energies.

 The paper is organized as follows.
 In Sec.~\ref{sec:HRG} we briefly revisit the HRG model.
 In Sec.~\ref{sec:FOline} we discuss the world data of chemical freeze-out points in the $T$-$\mu_B$ and how these can be described by the constant energy per particle criterion.
 In Sec.~\ref{sec:CPs}, we examine the chemical freeze-out line in the context of QCD critical point search and reevaluate the $E/N = \rm const$ line under $\mu_Q = \mu_S = 0$ conditions.
 Summary in Sec.~\ref{sec:summary} closes the article.